UNICORE-EU/unicore-docs/source/user-docs/rest-api/job-description/index.rst

 Some data staging protocols supported by UNICORE require credentials such as username and password.

-To pass username and password to the server, the syntax is as follows
+To pass username and password to the server, the syntax is as follows:

 .. code:: json